laborylouis/Awal-Game-Server/README.md

 - `quit`: Disconnect and exit the client.

 ## 🤖 AI usage
-We used an AI assistant during development (GPT-5 mini) to help with code structuring for the beginning of the project, bug fixes and documentation generation.
+We used an AI assistant during development (GPT-5 mini) to help with :
+- code structuring for the beginning of the project (especially .h files),
+- bug fixes,
+- documentation generation.

+Our use of AI was intended to save time on repetitive tasks and help us structure the code initially.
+Sometimes the AI generated incorrect code, so we always manually checked and corrected what it produced to ensure its quality.